swift-server/swift-aws-lambda-runtime/readme.md

  ### Using Closures

- The simplest way to use AWS Lambda Runtime is to pass in a closure, for example:
+ The simplest way to use `AWSLambdaRuntime` is to pass in a closure, for example:

  ```swift
  // Import the module